Designing for People, Place & ProfitHuman-Centered Planning

 Founder of Urban 3, a Community Planning Data Analytics Firm.
 Joe will present planning tools for economic growth built upon a solid foundation of knowledge of the impacts that community design decisions have on economic outcomes.
 Deploying award-winning analytic tools and using data illustrated by 3D graphics, Joe’s analyses help localities make better decisions, measuring investments against ROI, through identification and comparative assessment of revenue streams; clarifying for local officials, where and how best to invest public money.

 Joe holds a Master’s degree from Harvard’s school of Architecture and Urban Design and lived and worked in Florida for a number of years.
+In 2017 he was recognized by professioanl planning peers as one of the "100 Most Influential Urbanists of All Time".

 L.K.
 NANDAM – FDOT DIVISION 1 SECRETARY and DE WAYNE CARVER, AICP